Who Is Your Divorce Lawyer?

 Under Wisconsin laws, mediation is recognized as one form of alternative dispute resolution to resolve conflicts including divorce mediation and contract mediation (dispute resolution for people living together).
 Attorney Kathleen Reiley is an experienced mediator.
-Whether a person's attorney can be present at the mediation depends upon certain facts.
 Attorney Reiley can serve as a neutral third party mediator in cases in which she does not represent the parties, or she can prepare clients to go to mediation.

 Wisconsin Mediation | What Mediators Do